 2.5 The final motions will be sent to the regions by June 15th of each year.

-2.6 Regions will be encouraged to discuss each motion and decide how to vote.
+2.6 Each region shall have one vote.
+Regions will be encouraged to discuss each motion and vote by June 30th.
 The delegate attending the CWSF on behalf of their region will be expected to vote on the motion at the CWSF Delegate Meeting.
 Each region shall have one vote.

-4.1 The NPAC will action all motions.
-The NPAC may ask for volunteers to form an ad hoc committee consisting of NPAC members and regional delegates to work on the motion for the NPAC.
+3.1 NPAC will action act all on approved motions.
+The NPAC may ask for volunteers to form an ad hoc committee consisting of NPAC members and regional delegates to work on the motions for the NPAC.

-4.2 The NPAC will finalize and formalize all polices in policy document format.
-The revised policies will be placed on the Youth Science Canada website by the October following the CWSF.
+3.2 NPAC will finalize and formalize all revised policiespolices , in policy document format.
+The revised policies which will be placed on the Youth Science Canada website by the October 1st following the CWSF of the current year.